inmyth/mmm-java/README.md

 - [x] (done) build listener for remaining order after taken and original quantity and rate if it's fully taken
 - [x] (done) list all OR in a list
 - rearrange log
-- [] fix the remainder counter Check BeAf
+- [x] fix the remainder counter Check BeAf
 - [x] partial remainder counter is not logical.
 If the partial amount is countered with the same rate then the previous order will be canceled.
+- [] continue Txc so it disposes old disposable and turn it into orderbook item

 ## NOTES